DejanJoksimovic/jsScript/README.md

 The Domain Name System (DNS) is a hierarchical and distributed name service that provides a naming system for computers, services, and other resources on the Internet or other Internet Protocol (IP) networks
 ## tracert
 The TRACERT diagnostic utility determines the route to a destination by sending Internet Control Message Protocol (ICMP) echo packets to the destination.
+## setInterval
+The setInterval() method of the Window interface repeatedly calls a function or executes a code snippet, with a fixed time delay between each call.
+This method returns an interval ID which uniquely identifies the interval, so you can remove it later by calling clearInterval(). delay between calls are not 'waiting' for function execution to finish, it starts in the same time as function execution